About ATSO

 No, not at all!
 Having mental health issues means you have mental health issues.
 That is all.

 Daily tasks that may be easy for others may be difficult for you.
 For example, I struggle with getting out of bed every morning.
 You may need daily medication, like I do.
-And your mental health issues may even affect how you interact with others, like they do for me.
+And your mental health issues may even affect how you interact with others as they do for me.

 You’ve got this.